 Filing an income tax return.
-Every estate with an income tax filing requirement must file a Form 1041 and include a Schedule K-1 (Form 1041), Beneficiary's Share of Income, Deductions, Credits, etc., for each beneficiary.
+Every estate with an income tax filing requirement must file a Form 1041.

 Schedule K-1.
-The Schedules K-1 (Form 1041) report a beneficiary's share of income and expenses from the estate.
-In the estate's final year, the beneficiaries may be able to take advantage of the estate's excess deductions.
+Schedule K-1 (Form 1041), Beneficiary's Share of Income, Deductions, Credits, etc. reports a beneficiary's distributive share of income, deductions, and credits from the estate.
+Also, for the final year of the estate, a beneficiary may receive the following tax benefits from the estate: